-interest rate risk;
+- interest rate risk;

 - currency risk;

 - equity risk;

 - credit spread risk on the invested assets.

 For further information on credit risk, see Section C.4 - Credit risks.
+The Company's current investment guidelines restrict the investment universe and as such SCOR UK is not directly exposed to real estate risks.